Rep. Lauren Boebert takes lead over challenger Adam Frisch in U.S. House District 3 for first time since election night

 For the first time since election night, incumbent Rep. Lauren Boebert, a Republican who represents Colorado's 3rd Congressional District, has a lead over over Democratic challenger Adam Frisch.

-On Thursday morning the latest ballot count in the tight race shows an almost a 400 vote lead for Boebert over Frisch.
+On Thursday morning the latest ballot count in the tight race shows just over a 400-vote lead for Boebert over Frisch.

 US House District 3